dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 override relationship between `T1.foo` and `T2.foo`, they are just independent member signatures.*

-*The effect of having an extension type declaration _DV_ with superinterfaces `V1, ..
+*In summary, the effect of having an extension type declaration _DV_ with superinterfaces `V1, ..
 Vk` is that the members declared by _DV_ as well as all members of `V1, ..
 Vk` that are not redeclared by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.*

 ## Dynamic Semantics of Extension Types